-Students are expected to visit regularly the course calendar page, which will be updated weekly and set for the current week on Mondays.
-The Homepage is the main tool for communicating information to the class.
+You are expected to regularly visit the course calendar page.
+It will be updated weekly and set for the that current week before every Monday's class.
+The Chem 108 Homepage is the main tool for communicating with the class.
 It includes all information on the course in addition to providing Internet links to many useful Web sites and materials for the course.
 The Homepage is a living course document.
 Information will be added as the course proceeds and past information will be archived.
-Refering frequently to the calendar and its linked information is an unconditional course requirement.
-If this is not done prior to bringing any questions forward, those questions will most very likely NOT be addressed nor answered.
+Refering frequently to the calendar and its linked information is an unconditional course requirement for your success.
+If this is not done prior to asking questions, those questions will most likely NOT be answered, and you will be directed to the Web page.

-If you do not already have e-mail, consult the Web Resource information linked from the Homepage for information on how to obtain your free e-mail account.
+If you do not already have e-mail, consult the Web Resource information linked from the Homepage for information on how to obtain your free email account.
 Select a provider: Yahoo, Hotmail, G-mail, etc. and follow their on-line instructions.